-What is Sleep Dentistry?
+What Is Sleep Dentistry?

-What are the Types of Conscious Sedation?
+What Are the Types of Conscious Sedation?

 Minimal or anxiolysis sedation is where you are conscious and able to respond to us, but at the same time, you feel calm and composed.

-In deep sedation, you are mostly asleep and can be woken if required.
+Under deep sedation, you are mostly asleep and can be woken if required.

-How Does Sleep Dentistry Feel?
+How Does Sleep Dentistry Make You Feel?

 Sleep dentistry intends to put you at ease throughout the treatment.
-After discussing a suitable form of sedation with our anesthesiologist and administering the sedation, you feel relaxed, calm, and groggy.
+After discussing a suitable form of sedation with our anesthesiologist and administering the sedation, you will feel relaxed, calm, and groggy.
 It takes away all the stress and anxiety concerning the treatment.